ChrinovicMu/Kernel-Process-Manager-/README.md

 # Kernel-Process-Manager-
--under development

 ## Description
-This project simulates how a kernel manages processes Each individual thread represents a single task/process(for now) :)
+This project simulates how processes are managed by the kernel and how they are scheduled, using multi-level feedback queue scheduling algorithm
 ## Requirements
 -C version c99
+-linux
+-x86-64 architecture

 ## Installation
 1.Clone the repository : git clone https://github.com/ChrinovicMu/Kernel-Process-Manager-.git